MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

       1. For example, the password is "19056185" if the PVS serial number is ZT**1905**85000549A**6185**

-3. Once you connect to the wifi point, simple open a web browser and attempt to go to http://172.27.153.1/cgi-bin/dl_cgi?Command=DeviceList
+3. Once you connect to the wifi point, open a web browser and attempt to go to http://172.27.153.1/cgi-bin/dl_cgi?Command=DeviceList
    ![PVSHotspotBrowserCall.png](PVSHotspotBrowserCall.png)

 4. From here, you can just poll the PVS for data and add whatever you want locally (like a field computer) or have a pi (or similar setup) just proxy to a wifi connection instead of a wired one like above.